lightbend-labs/scala-fortify-sample/README.md

 ## How it works

-The `fortify.sbt` file adds a new setting `fortifyEnabled` which controls whether the compiler plugin is added to the compile-time classpath.
+The `fortify.sbt` file adds a new sbt setting `fortifyEnabled` which looks at a Java system property of the same name to decide whether to add the plugin to the classpath and control it using compiler options.

 ## Other sample repos